rdiaz02/EvAM-Tools/README.md

 ### How to run the Shiny app from the Docker image

 ```
-sudo docker run -it -p 4080:3000 shinyevam
+docker run -p 4080:3000 --name EVAM1 shinyevam
 ```

-This runs the `shinyevam` tagged docker image, mapping port 3000 of the container to port 4080 of the host.
-(So if you want to use the usual port 80, use 80 instead of 4080).
+This runs the `shinyevam` tagged docker image, mapping port 3000 of the container to port 4080 of the host  (so if you want to use the usual port 80, use 80 instead of 4080).
+You can use whatever you want instead of "EVAM1"; it is just a name to make other operations simpler (like stopping the container).

+This is a *non-interactive run*, and you can point your browser to 0.0.0.0:4080 and shiny should be there.

+(If you launch it this way, you can launch an arbitrary number of containers.
+For example, launch 15 different ones by specifying 15 different ports and 15 different names).